 - Reverse the move, returning to side plank position.

-- Repeat for reps, then switch sides, performing equal reps on each.
+- Repeat for reps, then switch sides, performing equal reps.

 Benefits of Side Plank Hip Lifts

 “There are some common weak points in the human body that the side plank hip lift can address,” says Cody Braun, fitness expert at Beachbody.
 “For many people, shoulder and hip stability are weak links in the kinetic chain, and the side plank hip lift forces you to stabilize the scapula (shoulder blade) while also firing up the gluteus medius to control the hip movement.”